Amazon upgrades Fire TV’s ‘hands-free’ TV experience, powered by Alexa

 The Fire TV in August was updated to work with Echo for remote control-free channel changing — a variation on the ability the Fire TV’s remote earlier offered.

 Today, Amazon said it’s expanding its support for hands-free TV yet again, this time by working with new video partners as well as existing ones to extend their integrations with Alexa on Fire TV.
-Among the supported partners the company mentioned by name were Hulu, Showtime, Sony’s PlayStation Vue, CBS All Access, NBC, Bravo, CNBC, and NBC News.
+Among the supported partners the company mentioned by name were Hulu, Showtime, Sony’s PlayStation Vue, CBS All Access, NBC, Bravo, CNBC and NBC News.

 The idea is that you’ll be able to ask Alexa to tune to a particular video source or request a favorite show, within the third-party video streaming services you subscribe to.
 So instead of saying, “Alexa, launch Hulu,” or “Alexa, open Hulu,” you could say “Alexa, change the channel to NBC in Hulu.”
 Another way of putting it could be something like, “Alexa, play ‘Ray Donovan’ in Showtime.”